Friday, 21 July 2023

 .

-Regulars will already have seen those transfers between galloping horses or speeding speed boats exploding on the rocks, the plane crash, the timber finish van going off the highway, reproduced as miniatures by the Lydeckers, who MGM had to borrow from Republic to generate Thirty Second Over Tokyo.
+Regulars will already have seen those transfers between galloping horses or speeding speed boats exploding on the rocks, the plane crash, the timber finish van going off the highway, reproduced as miniatures by the Lydeckers, who MGM had to borrow from Republic to generate Thirty Seconds Over Tokyo.
 Their submarine, shown up by surface tension in the studio tank is not up to standard.

-Our hero must of course also face the back projected forest fire, a great big timber mill saw which takes a real long time to get nearer and nearer to Rocky, a train crash (the Mounties are remarkably ineffectual in protecting national infrastructure), a vat of bubbling chemicals in a substantial studio treatment plant and, particularly striking, a genuine dam spillway which Sergeant King gets sucked through.
+Our hero must of course also face the back-projected forest fire, a great big timber mill saw which takes a real long time to get nearer and nearer to Rocky, a train crash (the Mounties are remarkably ineffectual in protecting national infrastructure), a vat of bubbling chemicals in a substantial studio treatment plant and, particularly striking, a genuine dam spillway which Sergeant King gets sucked through.

 The keen eyed will spot our hero metamorphosing into Dave Sharpe for these exploits, though Lane does turn up in the reverse angles or struggle back to the surface after the high dives.
 The stunt work, always deft at Republic, is particularly vigorous here but we can’t help noticing they impose a tree branch between the camera and the double who does that nice vault into the saddle.